ipinak/atomizer/README.md

 # Test

-For the moment there are no automated tests available.
+## Automated testing

+    $ rebar eunit

+## Manual testing

 You can manually test it by following the steps:

     $ rebar shell
     ==> atomizer (shell)